ekernf01/ggrn/ggrn_docker_backend/README.md

 ### Quick debugging

+- Look for `build.sh` to see how we build and push an image.
-Look for `test.py` next to our example Dockerfiles to
+- Look for `test.py` next to our example Dockerfiles to easily test your newly built image.

-To run your container interactively, you may need to remove the `ENTRYPOINT` directive.
+- To run your container interactively, you can remove the `ENTRYPOINT` directive.
+Once you remove it, build the image and interact like this.

 ```bash
 docker run --rm -it  --mount type=bind,source=/absolute/path/to/from_to_docker/,destination=/from_to_docker    your_docker_image